realworldocaml/book/en/compiler-frontend.md

 line-by-line basis.
 This not only beautifies your code layout, but it also makes this syntax error much easier to locate.

-Let's run our erronous file through ocp-indent and see how it processes it.
+Let's run our erroneous file through `ocp-indent` and see how it processes it.

 ```console
 $ opam install ocp-indent